 The college is affiliated to BHU which is the academic regulator of the college.
 The college follows the academic calendar decided by the university.
 However, the University provides full autonomy in administrative and financial matters to the affiliated colleges.
-The college follows the U.G.C norm of 239 teaching days and 284 working days.
-This session, due to the COVID-19 outbreak, classes were conducted through online mode.
+The college follows the U.G.C. norm of 239 teaching days and 284 working days.